However, you might want to look at other natural remedies that might help improve your health.

 Helichrysum Essential Oil

-This is not a well-known essential oil, but is perfect for treating bruises, nerve pain or tense muscle pains such as fascia strains or tendonitis.
+This is not a well-known or common essential oil, but is perfect for treating bruises, nerve pain or tense muscle pains such as fascia strains or tendonitis.

 As with most of these oils, it is best applied direct to the skin after being mixed with coconut oil, which will help the oil become absorbed into your skin and muscles.